jiangyigithub/my_offer/longman3000/vlog/36that.md

 ## 1
 **theatre**
+`/ˈθɪə/`
 ‘Bambi’ was the first movie I ever saw in the theater.

 **theirs**
+When our washing machine broke, our neighbours let us use theirs.

 **theme**
 The book’s theme is the conflict between love and duty.